GSA/10x/_projects/eligibility-apis.md

 github_repo: https://github.com/18F/eligibility-rules-service/blob/master/README.md
 ---

-The Eligibility APIs project is exploring how federal agencies could use a centralized web service, or *eligibility API*, to deliver their policy directly to states in a format states' systems can ingest and utilize.
-We seek to pilot a new model where policy changes at the federal level will be made once, centrally, and will propagate outward to states (rather than states each having to undertake a costly, redundant, time-consuming, error-prone process to update their systems individually).
-We're partnering with programs at the federal and state levels to understand their unique challenges and to learn how to make this model viable across the wide variety of eligibility-based scenarios.
+The Eligibility APIs project is exploring how federal agencies could use a centralized web service, or _eligibility API_, to deliver their policy directly to states in a format they can ingest and utilize.
+We seek to pilot a new model where policy changes at the federal level will be made once, centrally, and propagate outward to states (rather than states each having to undertake a costly, redundant, time-consuming, error-prone process to update systems individually).
+We’re partnering with programs at the federal and state levels to understand their unique challenges and learn how to make this model viable across the wide variety of eligibility-based scenarios.